BradyRosa/rain-receipt/README.md

 When adding new functionality, include documentation where it helps future maintainers.

 When changing behavior, describe the change clearly in the commit or review notes.

+## Maintenance

+Keep the README accurate as the project grows.

+Remove outdated setup instructions when tools or dependencies change.